ccdschool/fsharpdaybyday/week01/day03/README.md

 Yes, that's a function literal, it describes a value.
 This value can be passed around like a _float_ or a _bool_ value.
 Think of it as an array of bytes containing executable code.

-The syntax for function literals is:
+The syntax for function literals (or lambda expression) is:

 ```
 "fun" { formal_parameter } "->" function_body